 All case cleaning is dependent on proper installation of the cases with good caulking between cases and adequate case drainage system.
+Cleanout holes in bottom trays facilitate case drainage.

 Consult a service agency for proper method of shutting off the refrigeration and electrical supply.